Sprayer and Spreader Must-Have Features

 “Materials are only part of what increases durability.
 Engineering durability into the product at the start is the best way to make a product durable,” explains Kendall.
 “No one wants a spreader or sprayer that weighs so much that it’s a handful to operate.
 It would be durable, but not very useful.”

-Materials like mild steel with epoxy powder coat chassis, which are used by Earthway, offer a long life at a good price.
+Materials like mild steel with epoxy powder coat chassis offer a long life at a good price—a high selling point when talking to customers.

 The Homeowner Market’s Desires